 D Drop several things.
-In answer to the question "What kinds of things do you want to drop? [!%= au]" you should type zero or more object symbols possibly want to drop! [!%= au] you should type zero or more object symbols po followed by 'a' and/or 'u'.
+In answer to the question "What kinds of things do you want to drop? [!%= au]" you should type zero or more object symbols possibly followed by 'a' and/or 'u'.

 Da - drop all objects, without asking for confirmation.